 These skills are taught, practiced, and then applied to real life, which is what makes DBT so practical.
 It is less about insight alone and more about what you can actually do when things get hard.

-Who DBT Helps
+Who Does DBT Help?

 DBT was developed for people with intense, hard-to-manage emotions, and the evidence has since expanded across many conditions.
 It is especially useful for: